(This first posted on September 14, 2017.)

 Every day is a battle—for truth versus deception.
 For relational intimacy versus isolation.
 For growth and godliness versus sin and self-destruction.
-Ultimately, for agape love (toward God and others) versus self-love.
+Ultimately, for love toward God and others versus idolatry of self.

 This—the battle against self—is by far my greatest battle.
 This is what threatens to derail me more than any outward casualty or setback I may experience.
 Self-love leads me toward self-elevation (which is idolatry).
 Agape love centers me in the will of Christ.